Proton Holdings: Logo and branding

 The Proton logo in 1983 was a dark blue shield which encompassed a yellow crescent positioned below a yellow fourteen-pointed star, in reference to the Malaysian flag and coat of arms.
 However, this emblem was only used for Proton cars which were sold domestically.
-Proton cars exported to other markets received different badge designs.
+Proton cars exported to other markets received a different badge design of a yellow fourteen-pointed star surrounded by fourteen silver five-pointed stars.

 In 2000, the new Proton logo was used on the Proton Waja which launched in that year.
 It featured a stylised yellow tiger head on a green roundel embossed upon a dark blue shield, with the Proton name in yellow capital letters in Frutiger font.
 The standard text representation of the Proton name was also changed from the lowercase italic text "proton" to the uppercase "PROTON".

 All Proton cars manufactured after 2000 carried the new badge, both in the domestic and export markets.
 Then its colour was changed into two-tone, silver and black, which was in use since 2008 with the introduction of the second generation Proton Saga.

-In June 2016, a new Proton logo was introduced during the launch of 2016 Proton Perdana, which is only a Malayan tiger head with circle surrounding in three-dimensional style.
+In June 2016, a new Proton logo was introduced during the launch of 2016 Proton Perdana, which is only a Malayan tiger head with a circle surrounding in three-dimensional style.
 The new logo is now used on all Proton latest models, including the 2017 Proton Iriz facelift and 2017 Proton Exora Enhanced.

-Two years after (i.e. September 2019) Proton's global strategic partnership with Zhejiang Geely Holding Group in 2017, Proton Holdings unveiled a brand new logo and ‘Inspiring Connections’ tagline to outline its ambition to be a global, modern automotive brand.
+Two years after (i.e., September 2019) Proton's global strategic partnership with Geely in 2017, Proton Holdings unveiled a brand new logo and ‘Inspiring Connections’ tagline to outline its ambition to be a global, modern automotive brand.
 Starting with the Proton X70, and excluding the 2019 Exora, the rear badge was replaced by lettering spelling out 'Proton'.